antrad/Abuse_1996/README.md

   * Local save game files and configuration files
   * Quick load using F9, quick save using F5 on save consoles
   * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower
-  * XBox360 controller support with rebindable buttons (toggle controller use using F8)
+  * XBox360 controller support with rebindable buttons
   * Updated abuse-tool so it can extract the images in Abuse SPEC files to modern image formats as individual images, tilemaps or a texture atlas with information about image, tile and animation frame sizes and positions